 - User Experience

-Typical stages involved in testing Banking Applications are shown in below workflow which we will be discussing individually.
+Typical stages involved in testing Banking Applications are shown in below workflow.
+We will be discussing each stage individually.

 What You Will Learn:

 Requirement gathering phase involves documentation of requirements either as Functional Specifications or as Use Cases.
 Requirements are gathered as per customer needs and documented by Banking Experts or Business Analyst.